ivynya/AnimateForms/README.md

 # Usage

 Complete code documentation is available [here](https://sdbagel.github.io/AnimateForms/).
-It should be easy enough to figure out, but there is currently no direct "Hello World" example.
-Included in this repository are also two demo applications, AnimateForms (not AnimateForms.Core) and NuGetDemo, which uses the latest NuGet package of this library available.
+It includes methods and detailed descriptions on all aspects of the library.
+If something is missing, please create a pull request or an issue on this repository.

+A beginner's quickstart guide can be found [here](https://sdbagel.github.io/AnimateForms/Quickstart/).
+This covers creating a new WinForms project, installing the library, and putting together a small application using AnimateForms and the tools it offers.